intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-As specified above, contributors of documents for the Editorial Stream are expected to use the IETF Internet-Draft process, complying therein with the rules specified in the latest version of BCP 9, whose version at the time of writing was {{RFC2026}}.
+As specified above, contributors of documents for the Editorial Stream are expected to use the IETF Internet-Draft process, complying therein with the rules specified in the latest version of {{BCP9}}.
 This includes the disclosure of Patent and Trademark issues that are known, or can be reasonably expected to be known, to the contributor.

-Disclosure of license terms for patents is also requested, as specified in the most recent version of BCP 79.
-The version of BCP 79 at the time of this writing was {{RFC8179}}.
+Disclosure of license terms for patents is also requested, as specified in the most recent version of {{BCP79}}.
 The Editorial Stream has chosen to use the IETF's IPR disclosure mechanism, https://www.ietf.org/ipr/, for this purpose.
 The IAB would prefer that the most liberal terms possible be made available for Editorial Stream documents.
 Terms that do not require fees or licensing are preferable.